 - Does the growth of large multinational companies conflict with the interests of the consumer?

 - Is road pricing the way to reduce congestion?

 - An ageing population – cause for celebration or concern?

 Since so much of the economics course can be applied to current events, national and international, there is ample opportunity in lessons for discussion and debate.
 There is no coursework in this subject – assessment is based 100% on examinations.

 We invite guest speakers from the business community to visit College and speak to students about real life economic issues.
-We have also organised trips to London to hear speakers such as BBC correspondent Hugh Pym, Larry Elliott (Guardian correspondent), Tim Harford and former Chancellor of the Exchequer Alistair Darling.
-Students will also have the opportunity to enter the Investor Challenge.
+We have also organised trips to New York and London to hear speakers such as Tim Harford and former Chancellor of the Exchequer Alistair Darling.

 Where might it lead?